splash-img-tpt

 • Eat more pumpkin seeds, pomegranates, papaya, carrots, coconut, beats, and cayenne which may be beneficial for getting rid of parasites.

-Parasites are fairly common (you might not even realize you have them!) but they can lead to a variety of different health issues and complications if left to just run wild in your body.
+Parasites are pretty standard (you might not even realize you have them!), but they can lead to a variety of different health issues and complications if left to just run wild in your body.

 Look out for signs of a parasite such as gastrointestinal issues (bloating, gas, constipation, diarrhea, etc), skin issues like rashes or itchiness, feeling fatigued or depressed, and unexplained weight loss.